 If the driver wants to return data, it should return it in rbuf.
-When control is called, rbuf points to a pointer to a buffer of rlen bytes, which can be used to return data.
-Data is returned depending of the port control flags (those that are set with set_port_control_flags [page 111]).
-If the flag is set to PORT_CONTROL_FLAG_BINARY, then rbuf should point to a driver binary or be NULL.
-Note that this binary must be freed.
+Data is returned different depending on the port control flags (those that are set with set_port_control_flags [page 133]).

+If the flag is set to PORT_CONTROL_FLAG_BINARY, then rbuf must point to a binary allocated with driver_alloc_binary [page 128] or be NULL.
+This binary will be freed automatically after control has returned.
+The driver can retain the returned binary for read only access with driver_binary_inc_refc [page 129] to be freed later with driver_free_binary [page 128].
+It is never allowed to alter the binary after control has returned.
 If rbuf is set to NULL, an empty list will be returned.

 If the flag is set to 0, rbuf points to a char containing data, that is returned as a list of integers.
+When control is called, rbuf points to a buffer of rlen bytes, which can be used to return data.
+A larger buffer can be allocated with driver_alloc [page 128].
+The buffer will be freed automatically after control has returned.

 Using binaries is faster if more than a few bytes are returned.